cs3216/cs3216.github.io/assignments/facebook.md

 proposed milestones do not make sense for the application you intend to build, please submit a petition at least one week before the assignment is due. **Your petition may or may not be approved**.
-Furthermore, while the aspirations may be easy to meet, simply meeting them will not gain you maximum credit.
+Furthermore, while the milestones may be easy to meet, simply meeting them will not gain you maximum credit.
 We expect quality submissions, not run-of-the-mill work.